greg-657/Gregs-BSEPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/A0bFmoxoMo8?si=LV5PQAj5vhVgiuPV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This is my first milestone.
+To get a good jumping-off point for my project, I decided to make a frequency reader, as that didn't seem too complicated.
+Hardware-wise, my project at this stage only had a sound sensor to read an audio input, an Arduino UNO microcontroller board to interpret that input, jumper wires, and a breadboard.
+Currently, I can read the frequency of trombone notes.
+My plan for the whole project is to make it so that the hardware can read a frequency and associate it with a note.
+Some challenges I am facing as of the completion of my first milestone are making a frequency system not limited to the b-flat scale

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
+- The technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+- What is your plan to complete your project